SequentMicrosystems/megaioind-rpi/Modbus.md

 display the full set of options

 ## Slave Address
-The slave address is set with the "stack level" jumpers, the jumpers configuration for stack level 0 (all jumpers removed) corespond to slave address 1.
+The slave address is set with the "stack level" jumpers.
+For example the jumpers configuration for stack level 0 (all jumpers removed) corespond to slave address 1.

 ## Modbus object types
 All modbus RTU object type with standard addresses are implemented : Coils, Discrete Inputs, Input registers, Holding registers.